GLOBAL MARKETS-Stocks slide as jobs data makes Fed move unclear

 NEW YORK, Sept 4 (Reuters) - Global equity markets tumbled and the dollar traded mixed on Friday after a U.S. jobs report for August kindled uncertainty over whether the Federal Reserve will raise interest rates in two weeks.

-Jobs increased by a less-than-expected 173,000 but this was offset by other aspects of the Labor Department report that were generally strong.
+The headline number of a less-than-expected increase of 173,000 in non-farm payrolls was offset by the generally strong Labor Department report.
 The unemployment rate dropped to a near 7-1/2-year low and wages accelerated.

-Also, the jobs count may be flawed because of a statistical fluke that has often led to sharp upward revisions to payroll figures for the month of August after initial weak readings.
+Also, the jobs count may have been flawed because of a statistical fluke that has often led to sharp upward revisions to payroll figures for August after initial weak readings.

 “Regardless of the global dislocation for equities, investors still seem to be preparing for a lift-off in the fed funds rate.
 There’s not a lot to stop the onset of tightening at some point in the near future,” Wilkinson said.